Use of Evidence-Based Design

 So how do the architects, health planners, health-facility planners, engineers, project directors and project managers gain the knowledge required of the healthcare system and hospital departments before undertaking a major health project (or do we allow them to learn on the job!)?

-Some senior members of the Hames Sharley Health Portfolio had the opportunity early in their career to receive specific training in how hospitals functioned by being seconded to work in a variety of health-facilities.
+Some senior members of the Hames Sharley Health Portfolio had the opportunity early in their career to receive specific training in how hospitals functioned by being seconded to work in a variety of health facilities.
 Others completed a Masters Degree in health administration and planning at the University of NSW to complement their architectural training in this field.
-Unfortunately, neither the training program nor this particular Degree program are still available.
+Unfortunately, neither the training program nor this particular Degree program is still available.

-However, Hames Sharley are currently trying to re-establish post graduate programs at University level for those interested in gaining the knowledge required for health-facility planning and design.
+However, Hames Sharley is currently trying to re-establish postgraduate programs at University level for those interested in gaining the knowledge required for health-facility planning and design.

 Hames Sharley has discussed the establishment of these courses with colleagues at Texan A&M University in Texas (who run the largest health-facility design program in the USA) and they have offered their support through student exchange and assistance in course development.

 The major hurdle at the moment is to accurately predict the demand for these courses.
 Because many postgraduate programs are run on a cost recovery basis, university’s don’t wish to take on the expense of developing a course of this nature without assurance of the demand.

 While all the State and Territory Health Departments have confirmed that there is a shortage of practitioners with the knowledge that would be gained through these programs, this shortage doesn’t necessarily translate into applicants to undertake these programs of study.